 5. Puppies are born deaf.

-9. Pete Scheifele, who is a University of Cincinnati researcher and also the director of UC’s Bioacoustics and Canine Audiology Clinic, is developing a hearing aid for dogs.
+9. Pete Scheifele, a University of Cincinnati researcher and the director of UC’s Bioacoustics and Canine Audiology Clinic, is developing a hearing aid for dogs.

 To Clean or Not to Clean Dog Ears